v1k45/v1k45.github.io/content/modern-django-part-2.md

 ##### Using Actions inside a component

-After the actions are defined, we can use them inside the `PonyNote` component by declaring properties in `mapDispatchToProps` function.
+After the actions are defined, we can use them inside the `PonyNote` component by declaring properties in `mapDispatchToProps`.

-Update the `mapDispatchToProps` function to use all actions:
+Update `mapDispatchToProps` function to use all actions:

 ```js
 import {notes} from "../actions";